victorfsf/pickleclip/README.md

 Since the PY2's pickle version can't handle the PY3's protocol number (which is 3), you'll need to force the PY3 pickle to use `protocol = 2`.

-### Copy from different Python versions using dill
+### Copying from different Python versions using dill

 It'll work fine with basic objects (strings, lists, sets, dicts), but it won't work with functions/objects.